Biblioteca Riccardiana: The making of the book collections

-The library’s most precious works
+The library's most precious works

 Among the most remarkable works are fourteen nineteenth-century tablets in a Polynesian language (MS Ricc.
-4125); written on both sides of a tree bark, they report magic/religious formulas.
+4125); written on both sides of tree bark, they report magic/religious formulas.
 Also, particularly noteworthy are three scrolls (in Greek, Arabic, and Hebrew, respectively, now MSS Ricc.
 I-III).
-MS. Ricc 1071 contains one of the earliest books of Tuscan cuisine; it was dedicated to “pleasure seeking fraternity” known as I Dodici Ghiottoni (The Twelve Gluttons).
+MS. Ricc 1071 contains one of the earliest books of Tuscan cuisine; it was dedicated to a “pleasure-seeking fraternity” known as I Dodici Ghiottoni (The Twelve Gluttons).
 Other manuscripts contain texts handwritten by Petrarch, Boccaccio and by some of the greatest Renaissance humanists (such as Pico della Mirandola, Leon Battista Alberti, Marsilio Ficino, and Agnolo Poliziano) or by famous artists like Piero della Francesca and Bartolomeo Ammannati.

-No less impressive is the collection of theatrical texts, which features charming stage sketches, including some that were specially made for Grand Duke Ferdinand III (MS Ricc.
+No less impressive is the collection of theatrical texts, which features charming stage sketches, including some that were specially made for the Grand Duke Ferdinand III (MS Ricc.
 2444), script notes for actors, comedy plots and other such extremely rare materials that help us shed light on staging techniques, theater production, and a number of related matters.
 The Dante section of the Biblioteca Riccardiana is also conspicuous, including such manuscripts as Ricc.
-1005 (also known as “Riccardiano Braidense”), that is, a Bolognese copy of the Divine Comedy – decorated with miniatures – consisting of the first two books, i.e., Hell and Purgatory (Paradise is preserved at the Biblioteca Braidense in Milan instead) with Jacopo della Lana’s commentary; MS Ricc.
+1005 (also known as “Riccardiano Braidense”), that is, a Bolognese copy of the Divine Comedy – decorated with miniatures – consisting of the first two books, i.e., Hell and Purgatory (Paradise is preserved at the Biblioteca Braidense in Milan instead) with Jacopo della Lana's commentary; MS Ricc.
 1035 (for which see the brief description below) and MS Ricc.
 1040, a fifteenth-century exemplar whose first page features a famous portrait of Dante, showing those physical traits that tradition has always ascribed to him.

-In addition to manuscripts, the Riccardi also collected precious incunables, such as Manuel Chrysoloras’ Erotemata (maybe the first book ever to be printed in Greek), and famous editions, including Savonarola’s Bible (Ed.
+In addition to manuscripts, the Riccardi also collected precious incunables, such as Manuel Chrysoloras’ Erotemata (maybe the first book ever to be printed in Greek), and famous editions, including Savonarola's Bible (Ed.
 Rare 640) filled with notes written in his own hand.